arkarimi/jujcrypter/README.md

 * Use it...
 Be private and secure :)
 * Persian language added in v_1.2 !!!
 * Random key added in v_1.3 for heavier encryption !
+* Random charsacters added to v_1.4 for MASTER ENCRYPTION !
 * Found any problems?
 Please contact us.